bgrand-ch/nativescript-getters/README.md

 :--- | :--------
 `getViewById` <br> _Alias: Identifier_ | `id: string`

+## Question?
+Idea?

+If you have a question about how `nativescript-getters` works or an idea to improve it, the [Discussions](https://github.com/bgrand-ch/nativescript-getters/discussions) tab in GitHub is the place to be.

+However, if you get an error, you should open an [issue](https://github.com/bgrand-ch/nativescript-getters/issues).

 ## License

 Distributed under the MIT License.
-See [LICENSE](https://github.com/elvticc/nativescript-getters/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/bgrand-ch/nativescript-getters/blob/main/LICENSE.md) for more information.

 ## Contact